A posteriori superlinear convergence bounds for block conjugate gradient: Numerical Experiments

-\begin{exmp} As mentioned at beginning of this section, the objective consists in to analyze the behavior of the bounds for capturing several eigenvalues simultaneously.
-To this end, in this example, we consider the four smallest eigenvalues in the construction of the bounds, i.e., $k_1=4$ and $k_2=0$.
-In this experiment, the initial iterate and matrix are the same as in the previous Example \ref{exp:example_1}.
+\begin{example} {\rm Here, we consider the four smallest eigenvalues in the construction of the bounds, i.e., $k_1=4$ and $k_2=0$.
+In this experiment, the matrix $A$ and the initial iterate ${\bf X}_0$ are the same as in Example \ref{exp:example_1}.